samiralam/rules-compendium/docs/phb/7-spells/spell-descriptions.md

 Blazing orbs of fire plummet to the ground at four different points you can see within range.
 Each creature in a 40-foot-radius [Sphere](/sources/dnd/free-rules/rules-glossary#SphereAreaofEffect) centered on each of those points makes a Dexterity saving throw.
 A creature takes 20d6 Fire damage and 20d6 Bludgeoning damage on a failed save or half as much damage on a successful one.
 A creature in the area of more than one fiery Sphere is affected only once.

-A nonmagical object that isn’t being worn or carried also takes the damage if it’s in the spell’s area, and the object starts [burning](/sources/dnd/free-rules/rules-glossary#BurningHazard) if it’s flammable.
+A nonmagical object that isn't being worn or carried also takes the damage if it's in the spell's area, and the object starts [burning](/sources/dnd/free-rules/rules-glossary#BurningHazard) if it's flammable.

 ---